Mutnovsky: Geology and structure

 Mutnovsky is a complex volcanic edifice consisting of four merged cones.
 The volcano has two main craters - southwestern and northeastern - each about 2 km in diameter and up to 400 meters deep.
 The southwestern crater is occupied by a glacier.
 The main volcanic activity is concentrated in the northwestern part of the massif, where two overlapping craters form a figure-eight shape with a diameter of up to 2 km and a depth of 600 meters.

 Volcanic activity

 Mutnovsky is considered one of the active volcanoes in Kamchatka.
 In the 20th century, about 10 eruptions of varying intensity were observed.
 An eruption in 2000 resulted from underground explosions of hot gas, creating a crater 200 meters in diameter.
+Its latest eruption took place on 1 July 2026, according to KVERT, creating an ash explosion up to 3.5 km above sea level.
+The previous eruption at Mutnovsky occurred on 3 July 2013.

 The Active Funnel, located in the western crater, contains a large fumarole field.
 It emits a column of steam and gas emissions, sometimes rising to a height of one kilometer.
 The temperature of the fumaroles can reach 500°C.